godotengine/godot-docs/getting_started/step_by_step/scripting_first_script.rst

           class will implicitly extend :ref:`RefCounted <class_RefCounted>`, which Godot uses to manage your application's memory.

-Inherited properties include the ones you can see in the Inspector dock, like our node's ``texture``.
+Inherited properties include the ones you can see in the :ui:`Inspector` dock, like our node's ``texture``.

 .. note::

-    By default, the Inspector displays a node's properties in "Title Case", with capitalized words separated by a space.
+    By default, the :ui:`Inspector` displays a node's properties in "Title Case", with capitalized words separated by a space.
 In GDScript code, these properties are in "snake_case", which is lowercase with words separated by an underscore.

-    You can hover over any property's name in the Inspector to see a description and its identifier in code.
+    You can hover over any property's name in the :ui:`Inspector` to see a description and its identifier in code.

 Hello, world!